duckdb/duckdb-web/docs/sql/data_types/nulls.md

 blurb: The NULL value represents a missing value.
 ---

 `NULL` values are special values that are used to represent missing data in SQL.
 Columns of any type can contain `NULL` values.
-Logically, a `NULL` value can be seen as "we don't know the value of this field".
+Logically, a `NULL` value can be seen as "the value of this field is unknown".

 ```sql
 -- insert a null value into a table